EmergingMarketWatch

 • Expected decision: Hold

 The MPC has been keeping the policy rate steady at 4.50% in the past several meetings citing the elevated inflation environment and the increased geopolitical uncertainties as factors backing its decision.
 The BoI did not change the rhetoric either and continued to stress on the need to first look at the stability of the financial markets and to make efforts to reduce risks along with pulling inflation down to the 1-3% target range and supporting economic activity.
 BoI governor Amir Yaron has stated before that the monetary policy was still restrictive enough to bring inflation back to the target but as of October, he started mentioning a possibility to increase the rate while previously the MPC was choosing between maintaining the rate and making a cut, possibly as of Q2 2025.
-The likelihood for a hike is not to be neglected in the following months as risks for inflation have not disappeared and it is to increase, also because of a VAT rate hike.
+The likelihood for a hike is not to be neglected in the following months as risks for inflation have not disappeared and it is to increase at the start of 2025, also because of a VAT rate hike.
 The risks for a looser fiscal stance in 2025 have not dissipated yet either.
 We note that the BoI research department no longer expects rate cuts until October 2025 and assumes that the policy rate will remain at 4.50% as it would take longer for the increased inflation to return to the target.
 We recall that this is not a guidance or a projection of the MPC but has most likely been endorsed by the policy makers.

 Board statements, press briefings, minutes from MPC meetings